Swimming with whale sharks in Cebu is exciting, surreal, fascinating, daunting… and some might even say; unintentionally unethical?

 - Lack of solid scientific proof to opposing claims.
 Some claim the feeding is minimal and doesn’t actually affect the whale sharks’ feeding patterns.
 In a recent study review, Mark Meekan, a fish ecologist, discusses that whale sharks remain in the area despite the lack of feeding by humans and argues that there is no solid proof that feeding the whale sharks leads to a change in their behaviour.

 - Better than alternatives?
 If it wasn’t for whale tourism and their protected status, these gentle giants could end up in a much worse situation, like in a tiny tank in an Aquarium/SeaWorld on the other side of the world.
-I’m dubious on this one as I don’t eat meat and it has parallels to the insincere; “what would we do with all the livestock if we didn’t eat them” argument.
+I’m dubious on this one as I choose not to eat meat and it has parallels to the insincere; “what would we do with all the livestock if we didn’t eat them” argument.
 However, I do concede it’s not as bad.
-I suppose a better parallel correlation would be that in essence, the whale sharks of Oslob are now roaming in a slightly bigger, better zoo?
+I suppose a better parallel correlation would be that in essence, the whale sharks of Oslob are now roaming in a slightly bigger, better zoo.

 Do I Regret Swimming With Whale Sharks Cebu?